Igor Đaletić

 Igor Đaletić (Montenegrin Cyrillic: Игор Ђалетић; born 27 September 1971) is a Montenegrin professional basketball coach and former player.
-He currently serves as an assistant coach for Alvark Tokyo of the B.League.
+He currently serves as an assistant coach for Yokohama B-Corsairs of the B.League.

 Coaching career

 Đaletić started in season 2010-11 as a women's head coach for Budućnost Podgorica (Montenegro).

 In season 2011 Đaletić was named as assistant coach for man basketball team Budućnost Voli, ABA League where he stayed till season 2017–18.

 In 2015-16 and 2016-17 he was appointed as the head coach of Budućnost Voli and he won two Montenegrin League titles.

 After resigning at Budućnost Voli in July 2018, Đaletić signed as assistant coach for team Basket Zielona Góra(Poland) for 2018–19 season.

 In season 2019-20 Đaletić assigned for Alvark Tokyo(Japan) as assistant coach.
 The team won the FIBA Asia Champions Cup title the same season.

+In the 2022–23 season, Igor was an assistant coach with the Yokohama B-Corsairs.
+In his first season, the team reached the semifinals of the Emperor's Cup as well as the semifinals of the B.League.
+In the 2024–25 season, Igor became an assistant coach for the Sendai 89ers, and from March 2025, he became the head coach of the team.

 National team coaching career

 In 2013 Đaletić was named an assistant coach of Montenegro women's national team for EuroBasket Women 2015 qualification, where they took 2nd place in the group.

 Đaletić was an assistant coach on EuroBasket Women 2015 where they finished on 7th place.